 Prediction of contaminant transport in porous media is important for soil remediation and site selection for waste disposal.
 This course will discuss the processes governing contaminant transport and behaviour including advection, dispersion, diffusion, and adsorption.
-Topics include: natural groundwater quality, the geochemical origin of major ions in natural groundwater, causes of hardness, groundwater age determination using isotopes, common causes of groundwater contamination, and the transport and biochemical transformation of contaminants in the unsaturated saturated groundwater zones.
+Topics include: natural groundwater quality, the geochemical origin of major ions in natural groundwater, causes of hardness, groundwater age determination using isotopes, common causes of groundwater contaminants in the unsaturated saturated groundwater zones.
 1 Credit